NixLine-org/nixline-baseline/README.md

 Files like `LICENSE`, `SECURITY.md`, `.editorconfig` are materialized and committed to consumer repos for visibility and GitHub integration.

 ### 2. Pure Nix Apps (No Files)
-Apps like SBOM generation, flake updates and pre-commit setup run via `nix run .#app` with no file materialization.
+Apps like pack creation and policy import tools run via `nix run .#app` with no file materialization.

 Consumer repositories reference the baseline as a flake input, pulling policy updates instantly without pull requests.